estruyf/node-sp-alm/README.md

 });
 ```

-Once this task is in place, you can run it with: `gulp add-depoy-sppkg` or `gulp add-depoy-sppkg --username "your-username" --password "your-password" --tenant "your-tenant"`.
+Once this task is in place, you can run it with: `gulp add-deploy-sppkg` or `gulp add-deploy-sppkg --username "your-username" --password "your-password" --tenant "your-tenant"`.

 > More information about using arguments in SPFx gulp tasks can be found here: [Passing arguments with custom Gulp tasks for SharePoint Framework projects](https://www.eliostruyf.com/passing-arguments-with-custom-gulp-tasks-for-sharepoint-framework-projects/).